Updated June 6, 2023

 Introduction to IoT Security Challenges

-With the advancements of technologies, almost infinite bandwidth and cheap data rates the IoT use cases are growing rapidly across domains.
-It is estimated that the IoT budget of Europe for 2020 will cross the mark of 240K Euros.
-Along with the increasing use cases the carriers also want to connect IoT suits with fast ready to market capabilities.
+With technological advancements, almost infinite bandwidth, and cheap data rates, IoT use cases are growing rapidly across domains.
+The estimated IoT budget for Europe in 2020 is expected to surpass 240K Euros.
+Along with the increasing use cases, the carriers also want to connect IoT suits with fast, ready-to-market capabilities.
 These things altogether leave the major security loopholes behind.
 In this article, we will go through the major security challenges for IoT use cases.

 Factors of IoT Security Challenges

-As per the statistics, there are over 25 billion connected devices are active currently and the number may cross 100 billion in the upcoming decade.
+As per the statistics, over 25 billion connected devices are active, which may exceed 100 billion in the upcoming decade.
 The major security loopholes of IoT systems are factors of the below variables.

 1. Use of Default Password or Same Password for a Long Time